 Getting to grips with image files and writing to microSD cards can be a bit challenging.
 Fortunately, there is an alternative that doesn’t require you to install additional software.
 Instead, you simply copy the installer to your SD card.

-This is NOOBS (New Out Of the Box Software), and it’s designed for making it easy to install operating systems to your Raspberry Pi.
-Better still, it supports installation of multiple OSs, potentially giving you a choice of Kodi, RetroPie, even Ubuntu MATE, in addition to Raspbian.
+This is NOOBS (New Out Of the Box Software), designed to make installing operating systems on your Raspberry Pi easier.
+Better still, it supports installation of multiple OSs, potentially giving you a choice of:

 To get started, download NOOBS from the Raspberry Pi website.
 You have a choice of the offline version, or NOOBS Lite, which requires an internet connection.